ishaan24bai10150/cvproject/README.md

 This project uses Convolutional Neural Networks (CNNs) and image classification techniques to identify diseases in apple tree leaves.

-The model classifies input images into four categories:
+The model classifies apple leaf images into four categories:

 - Healthy
 - Multiple Diseases
 - Rust
 - Scab

-The objective is to assist in identifying apple leaf diseases using deep learning and image processing.
+The objective is to assist in identifying apple leaf diseases using deep learning and image processing techniques.

 ---

 ## 2. Problem Statement

 Apple trees can be affected by various diseases that impact plant health and crop production.
-Manual identification of these diseases can be time-consuming and requires expertise.
+Manual identification of these diseases can be time-consuming and requires specialized knowledge.

 This project aims to develop an image classification model that identifies whether an apple leaf is healthy or affected by rust, scab, or multiple diseases.